 The California Department of Corrections (CDCR) is engaged in a detailed revision of its procedures for ending the lives of prisoners sentenced to death.
-The elaborate set of rules specifies in minute detail death drug formulation, testing, staff training and numerous other aspects of executions.
+The elaborate set of rules specifies in minute detail death drug formulation, testing, staff training, protocols and numerous other aspects of executions.

 But one unexplained new provision would prohibit the doomed inmate from meeting with a chaplain in the last three hours before the scheduled execution.

 The reason CDCR is revising the protocols in the first place is because a Federal judge ruled the previous set of regulations inhumane.
 Denying a prisoner spiritual comfort so close to death can in no way be considered humane.

 More than three hours ahead a chaplain could meet with the convict.
 But within three hours the religious counselor would be barred from being present with the person about to lose their life.
 The only possible contact during the prisoner’s last three hours might be by phone.

 “In the previous protocols, the chaplain could stay until a few minutes before,” says Rev. George Horan, a Los Angeles priest.